askides/aski/README.md

 ## What's Inside?

+This repo aim to be a collection of tools from components to utilities to help you build web apps effortlessly.
 Currently the monorepo contains two projects:

 - [Elements](./libs/elements/README.md): A collection of React UI components to build web apps.
 - [CLI](./packages/cli/README.md): A CLI tool to add elements to your apps effortlessly.